ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 ## Managing VPN server and client certificates
 {: #creating-cert-manager-instance-import}

-For now, only the imported certificate and public certificate in Secrets Manager are supported by the VPN server.
-The private certificate in Secrets Manager is not supported.
+For now, only the imported certificate and public certificate in the secrets manager are supported by the VPN server.
+The private certificate in the secrets manager is not supported by the VPN server.
    {: note}

 ### Importing a certificate into Secrets Manager or Certificate Manager
 {: #import-certificate}